neondatabase/website/content/docs/guides/liquibase-workflow.md

 ## Take a snapshot of your target database

-Capture the current state of your Target database.
+Capture the current state of your target database.
 The following command creates a Liquibase changelog file named `mydatabase_changelog.xml`.

 ```bash
 liquibase --changeLogFile=mydatabase_changelog.xml generateChangeLog